Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Stiffness Copilot

 Prior work \cite{duan2018learning} infers stiffness from the covariance of the contact forces, $\mathbf{K}_e^2 \propto \mathbb{E}_{\boldsymbol{f} \in \mathcal{F}(\mathbf{s}_{n,t})} \bigl[\boldsymbol{f}\,\boldsymbol{f}^\top\bigr] $.
-However, this approach depends on how contact directions are sampled.
-Frequently sampled directions contribute more to the covariance and bias the results.
-Moreover, symmetric positive definite matrices form a curved Riemannian manifold rather than a Euclidean space, Euclidean operations such as element-wise averaging can be geometrically inconsistent and produce the swelling effect, a non-physical increase in determinant that can cause numerical chattering and “ghost” stiffness in unobserved directions \cite{arsigny2007geometric}.
+However, this approach depends on how contact directions are sampled: frequently sampled directions contribute more to the covariance and bias the result.
+Moreover, symmetric positive definite matrices form a curved Riemannian manifold rather than a Euclidean space.
+Euclidean operations such as element-wise averaging can be geometrically inconsistent and produce the swelling effect, a non-physical increase in determinant that can cause numerical chattering and ``ghost'' stiffness in unobserved directions \cite{arsigny2007geometric}.

 Instead, we partition the unit sphere into $m$ fixed angular sectors (e.g., using a regular grid in spherical coordinates) and aggregate forces within each sector.
-For the $i$-th sector, we collect all forces whose direction falls into this sector.
-If the sector contains at least one sample, we define a representative force $\tilde{\boldsymbol{f}}_i$ by aligning it with the average direction in the sector and assigning it the 95th percentile magnitude observed in that sector.
+For the $i$-th sector, we collect forces whose direction falls into that sector.
+If the sector is non-empty, we define a representative force $\tilde{\boldsymbol{f}}_i$ with the average direction and the 95th percentile magnitude in that sector.
 This yields a sector-wise outer product $\tilde{\boldsymbol{f}}_i \tilde{\boldsymbol{f}}_i^\top+\varepsilon \mathbf{I}$, where $\varepsilon \mathbf{I}$ is a small isotropic regularizer that ensures the matrix is full rank.
 To combine sector information, we compute a log-Euclidean mean \cite{arsigny2007geometric}.
-We first apply the matrix logarithm to map each matrix to a flat vector space, take the arithmetic mean in that log domain, and then apply the matrix exponential to map back to the symmetric positive definite manifold.
+We apply the matrix logarithm to map each matrix to a flat vector space, average in that log domain, and apply the matrix exponential to return to the symmetric positive definite manifold.
 Concretely,

 where $m_{\text{valid}}$ is the number of non-empty sectors.